MrBigTree/study-note-cp-level2/linux.md

 ## 5 User Management

+Verify the current status / newly created accounts
+- tail /etc/passwd
+- check a specific account "chinua"
+  - grep chinua /etc/passwd

+View the /etc/shadow file, has expiry date info
+- sudo tail /etc/shadow

+list the contents of the home directory, observe the owner and group.
+- ls -l /home

+### User Creation
-- Add a user
+Add a user
 - sudo useradd alex -m -d /home/alex -e 2030-12-31 -s /bin/bash
+  - -m create the home directory
   - -d to set directory
   - -e expiry date
-  - -s  The login shell is /bin/bash.
-If you do not specify this option, Ubuntu’s will use the default login shell /bin/sh
+  - -s If you do not specify this option, Ubuntu’s will use the default login shell /bin/sh
-  - -m create the home directory
+  - If no group is specified in the command, the user's primary group will be the same as the username by default.user
+  - The users pw shell is stored in the /etc/passwd file.

+### create group and create user with group names
+Create a group: addgroup
+- sudo addgroup archery
+Delete a group: groupdel

+- !user's primary group will also be one of the default group; other word, one default group will be the same as the primary group.

+Add a user and not specify group
+- If no group is specified in the command, the user's primary and default group will be the same as the username.

-- Create a user without creating a default group
+Add a user without creating a default group using -N
+- -N means primary group will be "users", one of the default group will be "users"
 - sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N

-  - -N means no default group
-  - If no group is specified in the command, the user's primary group will be the same as the username by default.
-- create a user buena and associate the her with certain groups.
+Add a user buena and associate her with certain groups.
+  - -G specify groups
   - sudo useradd buena -m -d /home/buena -e 2030-12-31 -s /bin/bash -N -G sudo,badminton,chess
+  - The primary group will be "users", and the default groups will be "users, sudo, badminton, chess"

+### change user's id and group

+The administrator wants to change the full name for userid jody0657 to Jody Wilson .
+- sudo usermod -c "Jody Wilson" jody0657

+Change user (one to many) DEFAULT groups (archery, sudo and cdrom) using
-  - -G specify groups
+- sudo usermod -G archery,sudo,cdrom ariana

-/etc/passwd
-- Verify the current status / newly created accounts
-  - tail /etc/passwd
-  - check a specific account "chinua"
-    - grep chinua /etc/passwd
-- View the /etc/shadow file, has expiry date info
+- Note: Do not put a space between the group names.
+- It will change the preset default groups except the group has the same name of Primary group

+Change user's PRIMARY group
-  - sudo tail /etc/shadow
+- sudo usermod -g cdrom username

+Temporarily changing a users PRIMARY group
+- newgrp groupname

+### Display the user's primary and default groups
+Displaying the DEFAULT group associations for a user account
+- groups (when you are the user)
+- groups boshu

+Check the id, primary group and default/supplementory group of a user account
+- id username
+  - primary group will be listed after the text "gid="
+  - default/supplementory group will be listed after the text "groups=".

-user modification
+### user modification
+Expirty Date
 - Change the Account Expiry Date for a User
   - method 1: sudo chage -E 2031-12-31 chris
   - method 2: sudo usermod -e 2031-12-31 chris
+    - -e is also used in useradd
 - Check the expiry date of user chris
-    - sudo tail /etc/shadow | grep chris
+  - sudo tail /etc/shadow | grep

-- Adding Comments to a User Account
+Adding Comments to a User
 - sudo usermod -c "Chinua Achebe, Nigeria" chinua

-- Deleting a Users Account dimona
+Deleting a Users Account dimona
 - userdel -r dimona

-- Adding a password
+Adding a password
 - sudo passwd ariana
 - sudo passwd boshu: 19900416
-- Associate user ariana to the groups archery, sudo and cdrom using
-  - sudo usermod -G archery,sudo,cdrom ariana

-- Note the default group associations for your account:
-  - groups
-- list the contents of the home directory, observe the owner and group.
-  - ls -l /home
-- Check the id, primary group, and supplementory group of a user
-  - id username
-- Create a group: addgroup
-  - sudo addgroup archery
-- Associate user ariana to the groups archery, sudo and cdrom
-  - sudo usermod -G archery,sudo,cdrom ariana
-  - Note: Do not put a space between the group names.
-- Associate user brandon to group badminton
-  - sudo usermod -G badminton brandon
-- Displaying the primary group of a user
-  - groups boshu
-- Change user's primary group
-  - sudo usermod -g cdrom username
-- Temporarily changing a users primary group
-  - newgrp groupname

-Users
+### Users Switch
 - Login in another user
   - su - boshu
 - check your role